 That’s not good for effective decision making.

-Let’s take a look at some specific and practical ways that engineers and scientists can bridge these communication styles and become more effective presenters with business audiences.
+Let’s take a look at some practical ways that technical experts can bridge these communication styles and become more effective presenters with business audiences.

 - Identify business issues.
 Do your homework.
 Find out what priorities are on their plate that relate to your idea.
 What do they care about?
 What do they need to achieve?
 What challenges or opportunities are they facing?
 What’s the impact?